nataliaElv/blog/content/en/about.md

 I work independently helping companies build reliable AI systems for complex text problems.
 Most teams struggle to bridge the gap from raw text data to production AI systems - they either over-engineer with expensive LLMs when simpler approaches would work, or they skip critical design steps and end up with systems that don't solve the actual business problem.

 I combine three perspectives that most specialists working alone can't:
-- **Linguistics** - I understand what makes text complex and identify edge cases that break standard models
+- **Linguistics and philology** - I understand what makes text complex and how to make taylored corpora for specific problems
 - **Product thinking** - I translate business needs into technical specs and speak both languages fluently
 - **ML Engineering** - I build architectures that actually work in production

-This combination means I see problems pure engineers miss, define requirements pure linguists can't, and deliver systems pure PMs struggle to scope.
+This combination means I see problems pure engineers miss, define requirements pure linguists can't, and deliver systems pure PMs can only scope.

 I've designed and built successful AI applications for complex text extraction in fintech and healthtech - industries where getting text wrong has real consequences.
 Currently, I work with companies like [The Newsroom](http://thenewsroom.ai/), helping them navigate the gap between "we have text data" and "we have a working AI system."